yowcow/swaywm-deb/README.md

     make checkout

-tweak wlroots and sway revision to the ones you want...
+tweak wlroots and sway revisions/tags to the ones you want...

 build deb packages: